Elections in Belize: Parties

-Belize has a two-party system, which has been in place since the pre-independence 1974 election, consists of the centre-left People's United Party (PUP) and the centre-right United Democratic Party (UDP).
+Belize has a two-party system, which has been in place since the pre-independence 1974 election, consisting of the centre-left People's United Party (PUP) and the centre-right United Democratic Party (UDP).
 It has been extremely difficult for anybody to achieve electoral success as an independent or under the banner of any other party.
 Philip Goldson, a longtime UDP area representative who ran under the National Alliance for Belizean Rights banner in 1993, is the only successful candidate outside the two major parties since independence.

 Only once in recent general elections has an independent candidate received more votes than a major party candidate.
 Wilfred Elrington, running independently in 2003, finished second in front of the UDP candidate in the Pickstock constituency.
 Like Goldson, Elrington also had a longstanding prior relationship with the UDP.
 He later rejoined the UDP and won election to the Belize House from Pickstock in 2009.

 Despite the overall abysmal record of independent candidates and third parties, the political process in Belize still sees its fair share of well-intentioned people stepping forward to serve the nation.